-- Repairs to the DITRA-HEAT heating cable in the shower may not be approved.
-Verify with the local inspector or authority having jurisdiction (AHJ).
-Flood testing the shower is recommended before re-tiling. - Heating cable factory splice (i.e., cold lead splice) must not be installed in the shower area.
+- Extra care must be taken for repairs to the DITRA-HEAT heating cable in wet areas.
+After repairs and waterproofing connections are completed, Schluter-Systems recommends flood testing the shower before re-tiling. - Heating cable factory splice (i.e., cold lead splice) must not be installed in the shower area. - For product certification information see Testing and Certification section on pages 29-30.

-- Verify that subfloor panels and solid backing are properly fastened to framing members. - Any leveling of the subfloor must be done prior to installing KERDI-SHOWER-T/-TS/-TT/-LT/-LTS/-SR, KERDI-BOARD-SC/-SB, DITRA-HEAT, and DITRA-HEAT-DUO membranes.
+- Verify that subfloor panels and solid backing are properly fastened to framing members. - Any leveling of the subfloor must be done prior to installing KERDI-SHOWER-T/-TS/-TT/-LT/-LTS/-R, KERDI-BOARD-SC/-SB, DITRA-HEAT, and DITRA-HEAT-DUO membranes. - for optimal performance with difficult-to-bond-to substrates, use Schluter[®]-PRIMER-U or other primer suitable for the application.